Ecommerce KPIs: Metrics To Track, Measure, & Report On

 return rate = (total number of return items / total number of items sold) x 100

 Customer support tickets are a record of the interactions between your customers and your customer experience team.
 When people call or email your company with their concerns, a new ticket is opened while a customer service representative works to resolve the issue.
 If you have a high number of customer support tickets, it can reveal pain points within the buyer journey.

 Tools to Measure Your KPIs

-These KPIs can be culled from site/landing page analytics tools like Google Analytics or Yoast, marketing automation platforms like Hubspot, email service providers like Mailchimp, or within your own inventory/order management infrastructure.
-Use data to streamline your decisions about purchasing process, product performance, usability, search engine or conversion rate optimization.
+The majority of the marketing, sales, and customer success KPIs we’ve mentioned can be gathered from site analytics tools like Google Analytics or Yoast; marketing automation platforms like Hubspot; email service providers like Mailchimp; or from your own inventory or order management infrastructure.
+You can use the data collected to streamline decisions about your purchasing process, product performance, and conversion rate optimization.

-- A sudden increase in bounce rate on your site, which means your site, is moving slower than normal, or there are a number of bugs or dead links.
+- A sudden increase in bounce rate on your site, which means your website is moving slower than normal or customers are running into dead links.

-- A decrease in your monthly orders.
-Letting you know that your marketing campaigns aren’t affecting sales or leads coming from the site.
+- A decrease in your monthly orders, which lets you know that your marketing campaigns aren’t affecting your sales or driving leads to your site.

-- Boost sales 10% in the next quarter.
-KPIs include daily sales, conversion rate, site traffic.
+- Boost sales 10% in the next quarter by using conversion rate and website traffic.

-E-commerce success is a data-driven entity that is in a constant state of alteration and fine-tuning.
-E-commerce professionals such as yourself must not only be on top of your business, but the numbers that make up the essence of your business.
-From measuring visitors, cart abandonment, monthly sales and the many other factors that make up an e-commerce you’re putting your company on the right track of achieving your goals in a timely manner.
+Keep in mind, ecommerce success is a data-driven entity that is in a constant state of flux and fine-tuning.
+Ecommerce professionals must not only stay on top of their business — but they must also be aware of the numbers that make up the essence of their business.

 Chad Rubin is the co-founder and chief executive officer of Skubana, a multichannel e-commerce software the enables brands to unlock growth by unifying their back-office operations.